megharris/cyberockit/images/Assurance Case Comments.md

 1. I don't think the top claim should be so absolute, per our meeting with Dr. G on Thursday but I'm having trouble rewording it.
 Any ideas?
 2. E1: reword to "DuckDNS" - there's no need to mention when it was introduced.
 It's there now.
 3. e5: reword to "IP_bans.yaml configuration file"
+4. UM1: Jay, I think your undermine is another subclaim.
+You want to show that the evidence E4 is in some way flawed.
+Ie, the ban doesn't work when.... and fill in the blank.

 <br/> Shifat -